 What exactly is Chinese Medicine?
 And no, it’s not just sticking something sharp in different areas of the body.
 But 4-5 thousand years ago it was a system with multiple tools to help a person heal.
 Try to use a Chinese herbal pharmacy near me when searching so you can see a Chinese pharmacy near your place.

 TCM is a system of medicine that aims to prevent or heal diseases by restoring and maintaining the balance of the YinYang a person’s immune system by using herbal formulas, it is at least 23 centuries old.
 In essence, traditional Chinese practitioner seeks to restore and maintain the dynamic balance between complementing forces, the Yin which is the passive and the Yang which is active, these two forces pervade in the human body and kept the human body healthy especially when the harmony exists these two forces; on the other hand, illness will become the results if the equilibrium of yin and yang become broken.

-One of the world’s oldest medical systems came from China.
+One of the world’s oldest medical systems came from a medical herbalist in China.
 Dated back at least 2,200 years were Acupuncture and Chinese herbal pharmacy in China, although Huangdi neijing (The Yellow Emperor’s Inner Classic) known to be the earliest written record of Chinese medicine from the 3rd century BCE.

 In 1578 Li Shizhen published his highly influential materia medica Bencao gang mu (Compendium of Materia Medica), which lists some 11,000 formal prescriptions for specific ailments and lists 1,892 drugs.